 Chest pain includes any type of pain or discomfort that occurs between your upper belly area and your lower neck.
-Chest pain can occur in any age group or population and may be described as chest tightness, chest pressure, or a feeling of burning or fullness in the chest.
+Chest pain can occur in any age group or population.
+People may describe chest pain symptoms as chest tightness, chest pressure, or a feeling of burning or fullness in the chest.
 Chest pain may also be sharp, dull, throbbing, crushing, tearing, cramping or achy.

 Chest pain can be a serious, life-threatening symptom and is the classic symptom of a heart attack.
-Chest pain is often associated with a heart attack and other types of heart and cardiovascular disease, but it can also occur with a wide variety of other diseases, disorders and conditions.
-For example, chest pain can result from a relatively mild to moderate condition that is relatively easy to treat, such as drinking too much coffee, occasional indigestion, hyperventilation, or an anxiety attack.
+People often associate chest pain with cardiovascular disease.
+But chest pain causes include a wide variety of other diseases, disorders and conditions.
+For example, relatively mild to moderate conditions can cause chest pain, such as indigestion, hyperventilation, or an anxiety attack.

-Chest pain can also be a symptom of more serious conditions of the gastrointestinal tract, such as acid reflux and GERD, or serious respiratory conditions.
-These include pneumothorax, acute bronchitis, bronchiolitis, asthma, chronic obstructive pulmonary disease (COPD), pulmonary embolism, pulmonary edema, and lung cancer.
-In children, chest pain is usually not caused by a heart attack, but may be caused by a congenital heart condition, pneumonia, pleuritis, or birth defect.
+Chest pain can also be a symptom of more serious conditions.
+This includes problems in the digestive tract, such as GERD (gastroesophageal reflux disease).
+Respiratory conditions can also cause chest pain.
+These include pneumothorax (collapsed lung), acute bronchitis, bronchiolitis, asthma, COPD (chronic obstructive pulmonary disease), PE (pulmonary embolism), pulmonary edema, and lung cancer.
+In children, chest pain may occur with a congenital heart condition, pneumonia, pleuritis, or birth defect.

-Depending on the cause, chest pain can be last briefly and disappear quickly, such as during hyperventilation or when breathing in very cold air.
-Sharp chest pain that occurs in a sudden, severe episode may be due to a heart attack or pulmonary embolism.
+Depending on the cause, chest pain can last briefly and disappear quickly, such as during hyperventilation or when breathing in very cold air.
+Sharp chest pain that occurs in a sudden, severe episode may be due to a heart attack or PE.
 Chronic and ongoing chest pain may be due to COPD or lung cancer.

 What other symptoms might occur with chest pain?

-Chest pain often occurs in conjunction with other symptoms, which vary depending on the underlying disease, disorder or condition.
-For example, if chest pain is related to an infection, you may experience a fever and body aches.
-Diseases and conditions of organs and tissues in your chest or abdomen, such as the lungs, stomach, esophagus, ribs, pancreas, gallbladder, muscles and nerves, can result in chest pain as well.
+Chest pain often occurs with other symptoms, which vary depending on the underlying disease, disorder or condition.
+For example, with chest pain from an infection, you may also experience a fever and body aches.
+Problems with organs and tissues in your chest or abdomen, such as the lungs, stomach, esophagus, ribs, pancreas, gallbladder, muscles and nerves, can result in chest pain as well.